openresty/lua-nginx-module/README.markdown

 This data sharing technique is essential for high-performance Lua apps built atop this module.
 It's common to cache reusable data globally.

 It's worth noting that this is *per-worker* sharing, not *per-server* sharing.
-That is, when you have multiple nginx worker processes under an nginx master, this data sharing cannot pass process boundry.
+That is, when you have multiple nginx worker processes under an nginx master, this data sharing cannot pass process boundary.
 If you indeed need server-wide data sharing, you can

 1. Use only a single nginx worker and a single server.
-This is not recommended when you have a mulit-core CPU or multiple CPUs in a single machine.
+This is not recommended when you have a multi-core CPU or multiple CPUs in a single machine.
 1. Use some true backend storage like `memcached`, `redis`, or an RDBMS like `mysql`.

 Performance